Arundhati1008/dn4-java-fse-hands-on/Week3_SpringBoot_JPA/01_SpringCoreBasicConfig/README.md

 - Build a simple layered application (Service & Repository)

 ---
+Technologies Used

+- Java 8
+- Spring Framework (Core)
+- XML-based bean configuration
+- Maven for dependency management
+- IntelliJ IDEA (or VS Code)

+---
  How to Run

-Open the project in IntelliJ
+-Open the project in IntelliJ

-Ensure applicationContext.xml is in src/main/resources
+-Ensure applicationContext.xml is in src/main/resources

-Run MainApp.java
+-Run MainApp.java